This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Ok” I said without argument, what a waste of time and energy that would be.

-I cast my head over my shoulder and appeared my stalwart boyfriend Paul.
+I looked back over my shoulder and appeared my stalwart boyfriend Paul.
 An ordinary name for an ever so ordinary boyfriend.
 He was practically perfect in every way, the male Mary Poppins of University high.
 Tall, but not too tall, smart, but not too smart, conventionally handsome but not too conventionally handsome.
 He was into sports, basketball mostly.
-An army brat through and through.
+An army brat through and through, his dad was almost always away on maneuvres.
 If I’m going to be painfully honest, I mainly liked him for his car and for the places he was willing to take me in it.
-I had my license already but had no use of a car.
+I had my license already but had no use of a car of my own.

-My aunt being an eco-nut only took the bus everywhere and if she did buy me a car with the no money she had saved.
-It would end up being one of those eco-bubble little hair dryers powered by happy thoughts and bunny farts.
+My aunt was sort of an eco-nut forcing me to take the bus when possible and if she did buy me a car with the no money she had saved.
+It would end up being one just like her work car one of those terrible eco-bubble little hair dryers powered by happy thoughts and bunny farts.

 His upbringing, one of strict discipline had forced him to become the perfect gentleman.
 Thus his urges were dutifully restrained, not unlike my own.

-He was presentable, neat and clean and always smelled good, never a blonde hair out of place.
-A stern solid posture maintained for some hidden watcher like someone stuck a broomstick up his ass without any lube.
+He was presentable, neat and clean and always smelled good, never a blonde hair out of place, a blue eye in the wrong direction.
+A stern solid posture maintained for some hidden watcher like someone stuck a broomstick up his ass without any KY.
 The perfect scarecrow he was, scaring off all those hangers on and beta orbiters that like to cling to pretty girls who don’t carry mace.